 METHODOLOGY OF TOUCH DNA TECHNOLOGY

-Studies show that to obtain a genetic profile touch DNA can easily be collected from the surfaces like glass, fabric, and plastics.
+In the research done by Angela L. Williamson a genetic profile touch DNA can easily be collected from the surfaces like glass, fabric, and plastics.
 But, surfaces such as metal have been proven to be difficult to recover sufficient DNA to produce a profile.
 Because metals have a range of electron affinities and ionization energies that would affect their interaction with negatively charged DNA.

 The double swab technique (wet and dry) is basically used for hard, non-porous items such as glass, metals, or plastics to collect the touch DNA.
 In the double swabbing technique, a sterile-cotton tipped swab is taken from the sealed package and placed a few drops of clean or sterile water on the cotton tip and avoid saturating the swab.